matomo-org/developer-documentation/docs/Hooks.md

 _Defined in [Piwik/WidgetsList](https://github.com/piwik/piwik/blob/master/core/WidgetsList.php) in line [72](https://github.com/piwik/piwik/blob/master/core/WidgetsList.php#L72)_

 This event is triggered to collect all available widgets.
 Subscribe to this event if you want to create one or more custom widgets.
-It's fairly easy.
 Just define the name of your widgets as well as a controller and an action that should be executed once your widget is requested.

 Example:
 ```